Division algebra

-In the field of mathematics called abstract algebra, a division algebra is, roughly speaking, an algebra over a field in which division, except by zero, is always possible.
+In abstract algebra, a division algebra is, roughly speaking, an algebra over a field in which division, except by zero, is always possible.
+The multiplication operation of a division algebra is not assumed to be necessarily either commutative or associative.

 Definitions

-Formally, we start with a non-zero algebra D over a field.
-We call D a division algebra if for any element a in D and any non-zero element b in D there exists precisely one element x in D with a = bx and precisely one element y in D such that a = yb.
+Formally, suppose that D is a non-zero algebra over a field.
+Then D is a division algebra if, for every element a in D and every non-zero element b in D, there exists precisely one element x in D with a = bx and precisely one element y in D such that a = yb.

-For associative algebras, the definition can be simplified as follows: a non-zero associative algebra over a field is a division algebra if and only if it has a multiplicative identity element 1 and every non-zero element a has a multiplicative inverse (i.e. an element x with ax = xa = 1).
+For associative algebras, the definition can be simplified as follows: a non-zero associative algebra over a field is a division algebra if and only if it has a multiplicative identity element 1 and every non-zero element a has a multiplicative inverse, that is, an element x with ax = xa = 1.